 The term PESO boils down to paid, earned, social, and owned media.

-- Paid media is responsible for the content that is paid for to advertise – social media ads, sponsored content, google advertising, etc.
+- Paid media is responsible for the content that is paid for to advertise – best social media ads, sponsored content, google advertising, etc.

 - Earned media can be described as content about a brand that was created by other sources, while the shared media is responsible for social media content.